Read the new Forrester report: The Total Economic Impact™ of Anaplan

 Our second gender pay report results show a gender pay gap of 21.9% of hourly rates, and a bonus pay gap of 52.4%.
 Our gender pay gap is driven by a predominantly male employee population and the 2.2% increase in male employees in the highest-paid quartile compared to 2020 explains the rise in the mean gender pay gap.
 Our gender bonus gap is driven by those in higher quartiles receiving a higher bonus amount relevant to their scope of role and level within Anaplan.
 Any new starters at the time when the data was captured would not have received a bonus payment, which is why it shows a small percentage not receiving a bonus.

 From a recruitment perspective, we have ensured that every job advertisement uses gender-neutral language and includes our clear Diversity and Inclusion Statement.
 Anaplan seeks to hire the best people who are culture additions and who bring their whole selves to work.
 We continue to review our best practises for our talent acquisition professionals and update training accordingly.
 Another way we support this aim is to ensure that our interviewer and assessor pool is gender balanced, wherever possible.

-This year, we partnered with Paradigm for Parity to deliver leadership training that addressed the conscious and unconscious bias that exists in the workplace.
-Additionally, we integrated Textio, an augmented writing platform, designed to suggest gender neutral language and generate consistent and inclusive job descriptions into our hiring process.
+We are continuing to utilise Textio, an augmented writing platform designed to suggest gender-neutral language and generate consistent and inclusive job descriptions into our hiring process.
 These tools have created a reliable structure that promotes consistency and gender equity.

-We confirm that the information and data provided in this report is accurate and in line with mandatory requirements.
+We confirm that the information and data provided in this report are accurate and in line with mandatory requirements.